 There seems to be sufficient evidence already in hand to encourage policy field trials and policy experiments implementing what is already known from subjective well-being research.
 If this is so, why has so little changed?
-The relatively slow progress from accumulating evidence to even experimental changes in policies and procedures is partly due to the human predilection, evident in medicine and all sciences (Nickerson 1998), to adhere to old ways despite the arrival of contrary evidence.
-Even chess masters unconsciously stop looking effectively for better strategies once they have something plausible in hand, enough so to drag the quality of their play down by three standard deviations in the skill distribution (Bilalić et al 2008, 654).
+The relatively slow progress from accumulating evidence to changes in opinions, and hence to different policies and procedures, is partly due to the human predilection, evident in medicine and all sciences (Nickerson, 1998), to adhere to old ways despite the arrival of contrary evidence.
+Even chess masters unconsciously stop looking effectively for better strategies once they have something plausible in hand, enough so to drag the quality of their play down by three standard deviations in the skill distribution (Bilaliæ et al., 2008, 654).
+This effect is pervasive, and is so hard to dislodge because decision-makers are generally unaware of their subconscious biases in favour of evidence supporting the view that they already hold.

-Caution has its own rewards, however, as the inherent conservatism of science can at least reduce the likelihood of running off in all directions.
-But if taking subjective well-being more seriously has the potential for increasing the quality of lives while reducing pressures on available resources, should there not at least be a stronger commitment to broaden the range of policy alternatives to include those with a strong chance of improving subjective well-being?
+Caution may have its own rewards, however, as the inherent conservatism of science can at least reduce the likelihood of running off in all directions.
+But if taking subjective well-being more seriously has the potential to improve the quality of lives while reducing pressures on available resources, should there not at least be a stronger commitment to broaden the range of policy alternatives to include those with a strong chance of improving subjective well-being?